jon-chun/jon-chun/README.md

 3. Advanced Retrieval-Augmented Generation (RAG) techniques using LangChain,
 4. Multi-agent network simluations of collaborating autonomous agents using AutoGen.

-Alongside these projects, students will undertake four substantive subprojects and a culminating final project, offering opportunities to apply theoretical knowledge to practical, real-world AI challenges.
+These four substantive subprojects will form a foundation for each student creating an original final project based upon their interests and domains of expertise, offering opportunities to apply theoretical knowledge to practical, real-world AI challenges.
 This course is meticulously designed to equip students with the skills and knowledge essential for innovation in the fast-paced world of artificial intelligence, placing a strong emphasis on both technical proficiency and ethical considerations.
 Prerequisite: Introductory Python programming experience.
 </ul>

 * IPHS494 Senior Seminar Research Projects